eighty4/plunder/README.md

 Playwright automates browsers using really nifty APIs built into web browsers.

-This library and CLI builds on that to automate tasks for QA testing webpages.
+This program builds on that to automate tasks for QA testing webpages.
 Thanks to Playwright, it works across all major browsers and operating systems.

 ## Getting started

+The CLI is published to npm as [@eighty4/plunder](https://www.npmjs.com/package/@eighty4/plunder) and its API is published to npm as [@eighty4/plunder-core](https://www.npmjs.com/package/@eighty4/plunder-core).

 ```bash
 # run directly from npm